csu-signal/loan-word-detection/wictionary-scraper-python/README.md

     "Hindi-Persian" : "https://en.m.wiktionary.org/wiki/Category:Hindi_terms_borrowed_from_Persian"
     }

 * run the scraper notebook as it is.
-The result will be as csv file in the results/ dir.
-Each line will have the borrowed word and the list of available IPAs for that word.
+The result file will contain the word in language 1 e.g hindi, the word borrowed from language 2, the IPAs as how the word is pronounced in language 1.

 ## possible issues